 In 1916, Lord Baden-Powell set up Wolf Cubs for the younger brothers of the Scouts who were desperate to join in the fun.
-Wolf Cubs are based around ‘Rudyard Kipling’s Jungle Book’.
-Where a young boy brought up by a Wolf pack has to learn to develop to be a self sufficient man.
+Wolf Cubs are based around ‘Rudyard Kipling’s Jungle Book’., in which a young boy brought up by a Wolf pack learns to develop to be a self sufficient man.
 Leaders take their names from the Jungle Book story.

 Wolf Cubs continue to this day for the 8 to 11 age group.
-The ‘Pack’ meets weekly usually for one and half or two hours.
+The ‘Pack’ meets weekly for one and a quarter hours.
 Packs tend to have a number of Sixes distinguished from each other by colour patches on their upper left sleeve.
-Sixes are made up of; in the main; six wolf cubs with one (called a Sixer) responsible for his/her Six ensuring the younger and less experienced Wolf Cubs are looked after during the Pack activities.
+Sixes are made up of up to six Wolf Cubs with one (called a Sixer) responsible for his/her Six, ensuring the younger and less experienced Wolf Cubs are looked after during the Pack activities.

 Modern day Wolf Cubs includes girls & boys as part of an integrated approach.
-The Wolf Cubs are encouraged through the training programme to become better citizens, work together in team activities, explore their environment & help each other to succeed.
+The Wolf Cubs are encouraged through the training programme to become better citizens, work together in team activities, explore their environment & helping each other to succeed.

-Our Wolf Cub leadership team, thrive to give the young people a brilliant start in life, whilst learning in a fun and friendly atmosphere.
+Our Wolf Cub leadership team strives to give the young people a brilliant start in life, whilst learning in a fun and friendly atmosphere.